WildAid/o-fish-realm/README.md

 1. Generate an API key pair for your project and note the public and private IDs (Access Manager/Project) from the Atlas UI
 1. Whitelist your IP address for API access (through the Atlas UI)
 1. Install `stitch-cli`: `npm install -g mongodb-stitch-cli`
-1. Log in to your Atlas/Realm project: `stitch-cli login --api-key=my-api-key --private-api-key="my-private-api-key"`
+1. Log in to your Atlas/Realm project: `stitch-cli login --api-key=my-api-key --private-api-key=my-private-api-key`
 1. Add your AWS private API key to your app as a Realm Secret: `stitch-cli secrets add --app-id=appname-xxxxx --name=AWS-secret-key --value=my-aws-secret-api-key` - Just use a dummy string if you are not planning on using AWS services
 1. Download the Realm app code: `git clone https://github.com/WildAid/o-fish-realm.git`
 1. `cd o-fish-realm/WildAidDemo`